NFL jersey number changes: Why Dalvin Cook, Derwin James and other stars have new numbers for 2022 season - NewsBreak

 Related

-Cal Win, Notre Dame Loss Adds Intrigue to Bears' Game Vs. Irish
+Cal Win, Notre Dame Loss Add Intrigue to Bears' Game Vs. Irish

 Cal starts fast in win over UNLV but needs better red-zone offense to beat reeling Notre Dame next week